 Not all drywall cracks are caused by foundation problems.
 However, if you fix a drywall crack and it keeps coming back, you might have structural damage.
 In this case, contact a foundation repair contractor for an inspection.

-How do I know when foundation cracks are serious?
+How do I know when foundation

 Generally, foundation cracks are serious when they’re either horizontal, wide, deep, and/or numerous.
 These cracks indicate the foundation has moved quite a bit.
 You’ll also want to watch out for interior cracks that mirror an exterior crack.
 Vertical cracks usually aren’t serious, although they may provide a way for water to get into your basement.